Dear Busy Parent,

 I’m a parent and I get the unique challenges that parents often face when we try to decide where our time + energy go.
 I bring my perspective as a parent into coaching sessions, too.
-So if you are struggling to balance your parenting with your creative work, I invite you to check out how I can help– my work is truly for you, too.
+So if you are struggling to balance your parenting with your creative work, I hope you stick around— my work is truly for you, too.

 Keep on keeping on, comrade!
 And let me know if I can help.
 I know it can be tough sometimes.